lucasdav/react-list-studies/README.md

-# React project using SASS
+# React project using SASS and css modules